NdiforJoe/Kubernetes-Bootsrap-On-Ubuntu/README.md

-# 3 Nodes Kubernetes-Cluster Using Vagrant
+# 3 Node Kubernetes-Cluster Using Vagrant
 We're going to use the kubeadm tool to bootstrap a K8s cluster with a Master node, and two worker nodes on Ubutu 20.04.
 We will follow K8s best practices as outline in the [kubernetes documentation](https://kubernetes.io)

 ## Pre-requisites